alimranahmed/LaraBlog/README.md

 2. After fixing any issue or adding any new feature just send a pull request
 3. I will be happy to add your code for the betterment of this project.
 Thanks.

-##### Note
-If you cloned the project little bit earlier and after pulling the newer changes it's not working now, please execute the `composer update` command in the CLI when you are the root directory of the project.
-Beside, don't forge to cross match your `.env` file version with newly pulled `.env.example` file.

 ##### License
 [MIT](https://opensource.org/licenses/MIT)